Advocacy

 • Increase community college completion rates statewide, and

-• Develop recognition of the community college contribution to economic development and resiliency.
+• Develop recognition of the community college contribution to Maryland’s economic development and resiliency.

 MACC has served as the unified voice for Maryland’s community colleges since its inception in 1992.